Skip to main content

 await passkeysPlugin.registerPasskey({ username: "user@example.com" });

-// Login with an existing passkey
+// Login with a passkey

 // List all registered passkeys